jarednielsen/speech2phone/README.md

 ## Directory Structure

 - *experiments/*: Put the results of *mag* experiments as subfolders in here.
-- *pca/*: Seong will put his PCA code here, using the preprocessing module and *librosa*.
-- *preprocessing/*: Kyle will build this out, and Jared will figure out Python's dumb module system.
+- *visualizations/*: Examples of how to plot a Mel spectrogram, etc.
+- *preprocessing/*: Loads data from files, caches it, and returns NumPy arrays.
+- *embedding/*: Learned embeddings, applied after preprocessing.
+For example, PCA.
-- *pretty_images/*: Random plots that are interesting and could be useful in the final report.
+- *results/*: Assorted images/ plots that are interesting and could be useful in the final report.
 For example, a PCA .png
 - *temp_jaredkyleseong/*: The equivalent of branches.
 Put work-in-progress here, and bring it out into the main system when it's done.

 ## Rules